microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 > :white_check_mark: **DO** define "hero scenarios" first including abstractions, naming, relationships, and then define the API describing the operations required
 >
 > :white_check_mark: **DO** provide example code demonstrating the "Hero Scenarios"
->
-> :no_entry: **DO NOT** proactively add APIs for speculative features customers might want

 > :white_check_mark: **DO** consider how your abstractions will be represented in different high-level languages.

 > :white_check_mark: **DO** develop code examples in at least one dynamically typed language (for example, Python or JavaScript) and one statically typed language (for example, Java or C#) to illustrate your abstractions and high-level language representations.

+> :no_entry: **DO NOT** proactively add APIs for speculative features customers might want

 ### Start with your API Definition
 Understanding how your service is used and defining its model and interaction patterns--its API--should be one of the earliest activities a service team undertakes.
 It reflects the abstractions & naming decisions and makes it easy for developers to implement the hero scenarios.

-> :white_check_mark: **DO** provide an [OpenAPI Definition](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/2.0.md) (with [autorest extensions](https://github.com/Azure/autorest/blob/master/docs/extensions/readme.md)) describing the service.
+> :white_check_mark: **DO** create an [OpenAPI Definition](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/2.0.md) (with [autorest extensions](https://github.com/Azure/autorest/blob/master/docs/extensions/readme.md)) describing the service.
 The OpenAPI definition is a key element of the Azure SDK plan and is essential for documentation, usability and discoverability of services.

 ### Use Previews to Iterate
  Before releasing your API plan to invest significant design effort, get customer feedback, & iterate through multiple preview releases.
 This is especially important for V1 as it establishes the abstractions and patterns that developers will use to interact with your service.